IOTECH-Donegal/RTK/Recipe4/readme.md

 For effective INS, we need a heading sensor.
 This functionality is built into the UBlox-F9P.
 You can buy the kit pre-configured from Ardusimple, or construct from two SimpleRTK2B kits.

 In most applications, the moving base is the main boat GNSS.
-It recieves corrections from a CORS station and is cm accurate.
+It receives corrections from a CORS station and is cm accurate.
 It is configured to send RTCM data to a Rover, so the Rover can figure out where it is with respect to the moving base.

 1. Designate one kit as Moving Base and one as Rover.